munawwar-ahd/why-did-i-commit-/README.md

 ## 5. How to run the project

-Make sure Python is installed.
+Make sure Python is installed

 From inside the project folder, run: